Hair Loss in Women FAQ

 Q: What Can I Expect at a Hair Loss Consultation?

 A: All consultations included a thorough medical history and physical examination of your hair and scalp.
 In addition, an evaluation with a hair densitometry will be conducted to measure your density and track miniaturization.
 During your evaluation, potential underlying medical or genetic causes of your hair loss will be evaluated and a formal diagnosis will be given.
 If the diagnosis is in question, several tests may be conducted including a hair pluck, or hair pull testing, scalp biopsy or blood tests.
 Once the diagnosis is determined a comprehensive treatment plan will established to best address your hair loss.
+Visit Bernstein Medical for a comprehensive diagnostic hair loss evaluation with one of our board certified physicians.

 Q: What Happens if I Need Blood Tests?